Montenegro in the Eurovision Song Contest 2026: Background

 As part of its duties as participating broadcaster, RTCG organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
 On 26 August 2025, RTCG confirmed its participation, with Montesong returning as the national selection.
 RTCG had used various methods to select the Montenegrin entry in the past, such as internal selections and televised national finals to choose the performer, song or both to compete at Eurovision.

 Before Eurovision

+Tamara Živković, who was selected to represent Montenegro following Montesong 2025, at the Opening Ceremony in Vienna.

 Montesong 2025

-Montesong 2025 is set to be the national final format organised by RTCG to select its entry for the Eurovision Song Contest 2026.
-The competition will consist of a single show on 21 December 2025 and will take place at the RTCG Grand Studio in Podgorica.
+Montesong 2025 was the national final format organised by RTCG to select its entry for the Eurovision Song Contest 2026.
+The competition consisted of a final on 21 December 2025, which took place at the RTCG Grand Studio in Podgorica and was hosted by Andrea Šekularac, Dajana Golubović Pejović and Jelena Božović.
+The final was broadcast on TVCG 1, TVCG MNE, MNE Play, and on the Youtube channels of Montesong and Eurovision Song Contest.
+Internationally, most of the audience following the contest live was from Serbia, Bosnia and Herzegovina, the United Kingdom, Germany, and the United States.